hemanthacharya/tigercard/README.md

 Output :

-output a total cost in the below format
+outputs total cost in the below format

 Total cost : #